April 2012 has seen continued strong law blogging from expert contributors throughout the WardBlawg network.

 With due respect to the Law Society, some of it’s accreditations have been more useful as marketing tools than for genuinely evidencing expertise and additional trustworthiness, but things are changing.
 Evolved Legal explains…

 Guest blog post from a Canadian author explaining what probate is.
+See also our guide to probate disputes.

 With the Olympics looming many property owners within a hop, skip and jump of the Olympic sites are racing to secure “holiday lets” and earn a packet.
 Hanne & Co publish a very relevant property law post in advance of the Olympics commencing later this summer.